MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 ## Import PySparkMagClass shared notebook

 In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
-You will run this utility notebook from another notebook later.
+You will run this utility notebook from other notebooks later.

 Follow instructions in [Import PySparkMagClass Shared Notebook](import-pysparkmagclass.md).